 Our firm’s roots and core values spring from Bruce’s early and ongoing passion for serving his clients’ highest wealth interests with far-reaching advice.
 As Willow Creek’s founder, Bruce has created a collaborative and family-friendly team culture, while continuing to work directly with clients on their life goals.
 He enjoys helping families determine what money means in their lives, and how they can effectively connect it with their personal, professional and philanthropic goals.
 As CEO, he also keeps an eye on our strategic vision and is a mentor to new team members.
 Bruce’s creativity and experience adds value to the investment committee, which he is a member of, and helps the firm with innovative and creative financial planning solutions.

 Prior to founding Willow Creek, Bruce gained broad financial planning experience, with particular experience in asset management and real estate.
 He holds a bachelor’s degree in Expressive Arts from Sonoma State University and is a CERTIFIED FINANCIAL PLANNER™ professional.
 Drawing on his experience and credentials, Bruce regularly shares his insights with the local, regional and national press, including The Press Democrat, NorthBay Biz, The San Francisco Chronicle, and The Wall Street Journal.

-ON A PERSONAL NOTE: Born in Brooklyn, Bruce’s family moved to California in 1956; he and his wife Susan live in Sebastopol.
+ON A PERSONAL NOTE: Born in Brooklyn, Bruce’s family moved to California in 1956.
+He and his wife, Susan, live in Sebastopol.
 Charitable giving and volunteerism is an important part of Bruce's life and his practice.
-He is an active volunteer on many advisory boards focused on issues related to at-risk children and teenagers, the environment, and the arts.
+He is an active volunteer on many advisory boards focusing on issues related to at-risk children and teenagers, the environment, and the arts.
 Most recently, Bruce joined Sonoma State University’s Green Center Board of Advisors.
 In his spare time Bruce enjoys hiking, music, reading and working in his garden.